 The process of intervention is in large part “shame-busting.”
 This is essential.
-I am speaking of effective intervention, the kind that brings long-term success; the kind that recognizes there is no “quick fix.”
-Shame paralyzes the addict and permeates the family system.
+Effective intervention, the kind that brings long-term success, recognizes there is no quick fix.
+Shame both paralyzes the addicted person and permeates the family system.
 It can keep the system stuck and allow it to get sicker.
 “Shame-free” must be the goal in the interest of wellness and sustainable recovery—for those with addictions and those caught up in its web.

 This is why intervention is a process, not a single event.
 The depth of shame is not skin deep; it is entrenched and generational, for this is truly a family disease.
 Effective intervention wakes up the family to this fact.
 Effective intervention motivates the family to say, “no more … this next generation can be free of addiction and codependency.”